PeterAMassih/3D-BlockGen/README.md

 3D-BlockGen is a deep learning framework that generates LEGO®-compatible 3D models from text descriptions.
 The project addresses the time-consuming nature of manual brick design by automating the generation process using a two-stage diffusion model pipeline.

+## Report

+report of the project with all the findings are in report.pdf in the current directory

 ## Features

 - Text-to-3D generation using CLIP embeddings